oskardudycz/event-driven.io/content/posts/2025-10-20--dealing_with_race_conditions_in_eda_using_read_models/index.en.md

 }
 ```

-And now we're reaching the grey matter, where this can become an anti-pattern.
+And now we're reaching the grey area, where this can become an anti-pattern.
 I even made this mistake when writing this article.
 I wrote initially, _"we can make the final decision"_, but then changed it to _"we can make the final update"_.
 Why?

 ## Projections, ACL responsibility and Workflows